What is the Full Form of NPA?

 - Enforcement of security

-#2 – Debt Recovery Tribunal – In 1993 Indian Parliament Act brought DRT into existence which empowers banks to recover loans of Rs 10 lakh and above.
+#2 – Debt Recovery Tribunal – In 1993 Indian Parliament Act brought DRT into existence, which empowers banks to recover loans of ₹10 lakh and above.

-#3 – Lok Adalats – Small loans up to Rs 5 lakhs can be recovered by this mechanism as per the guidelines of RBI.
+#3 – Lok Adalats – This mechanism can recover small loans up to ₹5 lakhs per the guidelines of RBI.

-#4 – Compromise Settlement – Used to settle loans up to 10 crore amounts where the borrower experiences genuine difficulties to repay the amount under this method the proportionate amount is recovered from the borrower.
+#4 – Compromise Settlement – Used to settle loans up to ₹10 crore amounts where the borrower experiences genuine difficulties repaying the amount under this method, the proportionate amount recovers from the borrower.

-#5 – Credit Information Bureau – Third-party agencies such as CIBIL keeps the record of the defaulters and financial health of the borrowers, banks may seek the help of such agencies before lending money to them.
+#5 – Credit Information Bureau – Third-party agencies such as CIBIL keep the record of the defaulters and the financial health of the borrowers.
+Banks may seek the help of such agencies before lending money to them.